Working abroad and unemployment security

 If you move abroad, you should inform the Unemployment Fund for Education and Science and ask us for advice on continuing your membership and on transferring your periods of insurance and employment.

-We kindly ask you to contact us in writing, using our messaging service in Openetti or email (yleinen@opetusjatiede.fi).
+We kindly ask you to contact us in writing, using our messaging service in Openetti.
 In the message, describe your situation as comprehensively as possible, and at least indicate your membership number, which country you leaving for or from which country you are returning, what you are going to do abroad, the planned duration of the work or stay abroad, and whether you are a posted worker or hired from the place.

-If you have been an unemployed jobseeker in Finland for four weeks, you can go and seek employment in another EU/EEA country for three months and claim an earnings-related allowance according to Finnish legislation for that period.
-This right to seek employment with the support of an earnings-related allowance is established legislation and practice.
-The EURES advisers at the TE Office can provide you with information on your target country.
+If you are an unemployed jobseeker in Finland, you can go and seek employment in another EU/EEA or country or Switzerland for three months and claim an earnings-related allowance according to Finnish legislation for that period.
+For more detailed information about job-seeking trips, you can contact the TE Office.

 Before you go